Bandwidth-Samples/messaging-send-receive-mms-csharp/README.md

 In order to use the Bandwidth API users need to set up the appropriate application at the [Bandwidth Dashboard](https://dashboard.bandwidth.com/) and create API tokens.

 To create an application log into the [Bandwidth Dashboard](https://dashboard.bandwidth.com/) and navigate to the `Applications` tab.
 Fill out the **New Application** form selecting the service that the application will be used for (this sample app uses a messaging application).
+Make sure that your messaging application has MMS enabled.
 All Bandwidth services require publicly accessible Callback URLs, for more information on how to set one up see [Callback URLs](#callback-urls).

 For more information about API credentials see our [Account Credentials](https://dev.bandwidth.com/docs/account/credentials) page.